-- By trusting them, they know you have confidence in them.
+- Because you are trusting them, they know you have confidence in them.
 Through trial and error, they learn to trust their own judgement.

 - Giving them information, instead of direction, helps them listen to you: The parent who shouts “be careful” every 20 seconds is tuned out as background noise.
 The parent who offers helpful information is minded.

-- By giving them information you are talking about what is actually happening at that moment, you are entering their world.
-(Staying in the moment with them is a requirement, because that is where they live!
-More on that elsewhere
+- By giving them information you are talking about what is actually happening at that moment – you are entering their world.
+(And staying in the moment with them is a requirement, because that is where they live!)

 “Hold On!” you say.
 “Won’t empowering babies and small children to make their own decisions turn them into an uncontrollable snotty pants?”